damionx7/Zettel-Notes-Documentation/docs/plugins/alarm-plugin.md

 This will create an alarm at 10 AM on 10th October 2023.
 Alarm will show `Remind me to code` text in notification.
 Clicking this notification will take you to the specific note.

+Checking or deleting alarm will comment out the alarm syntax.

-Clicking on alarm button will show date and time selection dialog.
+Click on alarm editor button to show date and time selection dialog.

 <figure>
 <img src="/assets/img/plugin-alarm-selection-dialog.png" alt="Task Note"/>